-As your business transitions from paper to digital recordkeeping, it’s important to consider how you will effectively tag, categorize, and retrieve your digital documents.
+As your business transitions from paper to digital recordkeeping, you’ll need to consider how you will effectively tag, categorize, and retrieve your digitized documents.
+Organization is one of the most critical aspects of the scanning process, and the effectiveness of your digital recordkeeping system hinges on how well its executed.

-In this comprehensive guide, we’ll explore the indexing process, the benefits of proper indexing, and its pivotal role in the document scanning process.
+In this article, we will explain what document indexing is, the benefits of proper indexing, and its pivotal role in the document scanning process.

 What is Document Indexing?

-Indexing proves especially beneficial in managing extensive archives, where conducting manual searches becomes impractical, inefficient, and overly time-consuming.
+Indexing is especially beneficial for those managing large volumes of records, where manual searches are often impractical, inefficient, and time-consuming.

 How Does Document Indexing Work?

-Document indexing is a multi-step process that makes large volumes of documents easily searchable and retrievable.
-The goal is to transform an unorganized heap of documents into a streamlined, efficient database.
-Here’s a detailed look at the steps involved in the indexing process:
+Document indexing is a multi-step process that turns an unorganized collection of files into a streamlined, efficient recordkeeping system.
+Below is a breakdown of the 7 main steps involved in the indexing process:

 The first part of the indexing process is identifying which “fields” or identifiers within each document are useful for tagging and retrieval.
-This could be the document’s title, date, author, invoice number, or any other data point deemed relevant.
-This information should be unique, giving each document its own “address” which can be used to retrieve it.
+This could be the document’s title, date, author, invoice number, or any other data you’d like to make text searchable.
+At least one of these fields should be unique within a given set of documents, giving each its own “address” which can be used to retrieve it.

 Step 3.
 Manual or Automated Indexing

-Depending on the complexity and requirements, the indexing process can be completed manually, automatically via specialized software, or a combination of both methods.
+Depending on the number of indexes and the complexity of the documents being scanned, the indexing process can be completed either manually, automatically via specialized software, or a combination of the two.

 Manual Indexing